Car-Role/TimeStamper/ReadMe.txt

 Press the default Hotkey Ctrl + Shift + V or make your own by clicking "Edit Hotkey".
 Put in your preferred key combination with the new window open.

-If you have any issues or run into any bugs feel free to reach out to carlmiller1@thomsonreuters.com
+If you have any issues or run into any bugs feel free to reach out